bibleexchange/courses/poetry/en/305_proverbs-money.md

 1. Do not let me be poor
 2. Do not let me be rich

+Wealth can be a gift from God, but it can also make us forget Him because we no longer need to ask Him for help.
+We should ask for God for just enough.
+That is why Jesus told us that when we pray, we should ask for bread for one day only (Matt.
+6:11).

 <!--
 #### Laziness leads to poverty (6:10–11)

 You don't work, you don't eat.

 > It is not riches the lazy person lacks; it is food, the necessity of life (cf. 19:15; 20:13; 23:21).
 > Waltke, B. K. (2004).
 The Book of Proverbs, Chapters 1–15 (p.
 339).
 Grand Rapids, MI: Wm.
 B. Eerdmans Publishing Co.

 Being lazy can ruin your reputation.
 People will not want to work with you.
 (10:26)